moonggae/stardew-valley-randomizer/README.md

 ## Pending Changes on the 0.4.0 branch
 * 1.5 Compatibility
   * The mod has been updated to work with the 1.5 update - it now requires at least SMAPI 3.8.3 to be installed
-  * In terms of the new items added, the following is randomized:
+  * In terms of the new items added, the following are randomized:
     * New weapons and boots
-    * New enemy stats, including the new random drop
+    * New enemies' stats and their random item drop
     * 3 of the new songs - if anyone knows how to get the song IDs of the rest of them, that would be helpful!
-  * The following is NOT randomized on the new island (these will come in a future update):
+  * The following are NOT randomized on the new island (these will come in a future update):
     * Fish
       * The new fish will be there as expected
-      * The rest of the fish will SEEM random, but they'll actually match their original IDs assigned
-      * The tooltip will NOT reflect whether the specific fish will be found on the island at this time
+      * For existing fish, the tooltip will NOT reflect whether the specific fish will be found on the island at this time
     * The new crops (including the fruit trees)
     * The random artifact drop
     * Any foragables